 Looking for an easy way to boost your child’s learning at home?
-Keep basic school supplies close at hand.
+Try to set up a learning environment that works for your child.
+That’s not the same for each child and impacts the effectiveness of how one learns.
+Once the place is set, keep basic school supplies close at hand.

 You don’t need to spend a fortune on them either: Look for sales at discount shops or dollar-store deals.
 If you can’t provide your child with the necessary supplies, check with the teacher or school guidance counselor about financial assistance.